Skip to contents

 }

-This information is managed in FIMS through the Information class in information.hpp in the directory inst/include/common.
+This information is managed in FIMS through the Information class in inst/include/common/information.hpp.
 The Information class sets up a number of C++ maps (a container with a key value and mapped value - think of named lists in R) where the key is the unique ID to the module and the mapped value is a shared pointer to the module.
 C++ std::maps have an iterator member for stepping through the elements of the map.
 This iterator is also declared in the Information class so that we can loop through all the unique maturity modules being called in FIMS.
-We currently only have one, but if FIMS gets extended to include multiple populations, we could have a unique maturity module for each population or subset of populations.
+We currently only have one but if FIMS is ever extended to include multiple populations, we could have a unique maturity module for each population or subset of populations.

-The second component of the map is the shared pointer,
+// ID.
+The second component of the map is the shared pointer, maturity_models,

 std::map<uint32_t, std::shared_ptr<fims_popdy::MaturityBase<Type> > >

-//Next we set up the iterator, which will be used to loop
+// Next we set up the iterator, which will be used to loop over all

 typedef typename std::map<uint32_t,